kaiw3/Multivariate_Data_Tutorial_Core/README.md

   - Includes all of the behind the scenes files for the tutorial
 - [Admin](admin/)
 - [Instructions](instructions/)

+# Feedback
+Feedback will be provided by @jwieczor via the issues tab.

 # Technical Specifics:

 ### R and RStudio